sentimony/sentimony-jekyll/_posts/releases/2013-10-25-cifroteca-roof-raiser-wild-storm.md

 Aqua Deep Music is pleased to announce its second release, split-album of two psychedelic minds Cifroteca and Roof Raiser - talented sound producers from Ukraine.

 Wild Storm - its always happens when guys come together and begin to synthesize music.
-Aliens space-ship on the ocean ... strange crackling ... tuk-tuktuk ... had to dive very deep, and get the bottom to find what they're looking for.
+Aliens space-ship on the ocean ... strange crackling ... knock-knock ... had to dive very deep, and get the bottom to find what they're looking for.

 And dont forget to put your aqualung while listening!